-7. Report exposure immediately to nursing or medical laboratory faculty and appropriate supervisor on campus or at the clinical agency.
+- Report exposure immediately to nursing or science faculty and appropriate supervisor on campus or at the clinical agency.

 In the event a student receives a needle puncture injury or other parenteral contact, the guidelines of the affiliating agency shall be followed.
 It is the injured/exposed student’s responsibility to report and follow the criteria established by the facility to report the incident to the instructor, and to address any expenses incurred.
 The College will not accept responsibility for expenses incurred.

 - Student and instructor should determine immediately if the incident involved a clean or used needle.

 - Any student on clinical rotation who has a needle puncture shall be sent to his/her physician or other health care agency.
 Protocols of the facility will be followed.

 - Injuries sustained with needles that have not been used on patients or their blood products require careful cleansing.
 Ice should be applied to the wound if needle contained a vesicant chemotherapeutic agent.
 Tetanus prophylaxis should be individualized.

 - If a student reports a potential exposure incident to blood or OPIM, the following CDC guidelines are to be followed.